 Stefan Andriopoulos

-Stefan Andriopoulos has held visiting professorships at Harvard University, in the Department of the History of Science, at the Bauhaus University Weimar, in the Research Center "Medial Historiographies," and at Cologne University, in the Research Cluster "Media, Culture, Communication."
+Stefan Andriopoulos has served as chair of Columbia’s Department of Germanic languages, and he has held visiting professorships at Harvard University, in the Department of the History of Science, at the Bauhaus University Weimar, and at Cologne University.
 He received the Columbia Distinguished Faculty Award for his teaching, research, and mentoring, and he serves as a contributing editor of New German Critique.